 With this guitar, you can tune to A D G C E A (a 5th lower) or a B E A D F♯ B (a 4th lower).

-The HiGloss Baritone features an all-over high-gloss finish that is particularly effective in aiding the natural resonance of the Neptune body shape while ensuring a fantastic level of clarity, string articulation, and volume is achieved.
+The HiGloss Baritone features an all-over high-gloss finish that is particularly effective in aiding the natural resonance of the Neptune body shape while ensuring a fantastic level of clarity, string articulation, and volume.